 Bernie Sanders on the Minimum Wage

 Bernie Sanders is at the forefront of the fight to make the minimum wage a living wage.
-Over the past 40 years, the cost of living has increased significantly while workers’ wages have stayed relatively flat, despite commensurate increases in productivity levels.
-Meanwhile, CEO pay is up nearly 1000 percent since 1978 — a figure that is double the stock market growth over the same period.
-In other words, all of the new wealth created in the last 25 years or so has gone straight to the top one percent, leaving most workers behind.
+Over the past 40 years, the cost of living has increased significantly while workers’ wages have stayed relatively flat, despite increased productivity.
+Meanwhile, the pay of CEOs is up nearly 1000 percent since 1978 — a figure that is double the stock market growth over the same period.
+In other words, almost all of the new wealth created in the last 25 years or so has gone straight to the top one percent, leaving most workers behind.

 Current State of the Minimum Wage

 “Just a few short years ago, we were told that raising the minimum wage to $15 an hour was ‘radical.’
 But a grassroots movement of millions of workers throughout this country refused to take ‘no’ for an answer.
 It is not a radical idea to say a job should lift you out of poverty, not keep you in it.
 The current $7.25 an hour federal minimum wage is a starvation wage.
 It must be increased to a living wage of $15 an hour.”

 Why do we need a higher minimum wage?

 $7.25 is not enough money to pay the bills and support a family.
 Even when working full-time and year-round, one in nine U.S. workers are living in poverty.
 The effects of low wages can be viewed as a ripple effect throughout the economic and social spheres.
 As wages decrease, there is a consequential decrease in real purchasing power and workers are inclined to take on more work in order to subsist.
 Nearly 40 percent of hourly-paid workers are now working more than 40 hours a week.